KynanDelaney/PlanarID/README.md

+---
+output:
+  word_document: default
+  html_document: default
+---
 # PlanarID

-Many animals have characteristic colour patterns and other markings that distinguish individuals from each other.
-PlanarID is a browser-based shiny app and collection of python pipeline scripts that facilitate individual recognition from photographs, leveraging unique, disrete colour markings on hard-bodied insects and other invertebrates.
+Many animals have characteristic colour patterns and markings that vary amongst individuals.
+PlanarID is a browser-based shiny app and collection of python pipeline scripts that facilitate individual recognition from photographs, leveraging unique, discrete colour markings on small, hard-bodied insects and other invertebrates.

-This system is intended to work with small, hard-bodied animals that can be handled and photographed in a consistent manner.
-This pipeline uses colour-based thresholding techniques to split images into regions of _pattern_ and _not pattern_ before calculating some meaningful _fingerprint_ for an individual.
-As such, animals (chiefly insects, but hard-bodied animals more generally) with discrete colour patterns - bold stripes, obvious wing veining, or ink-blot style blobs - are the intended focus of this pipeline.
-Animals with diffuse patterns - where colours or pattern regions fade into each other rather than having hard borders - may still be analysed with this set-up, but performance may be poor!
+This system is intended to work with animals that can be handled and photographed in a consistent manner.
+This pipeline uses colour-based thresholding techniques to split images into regions of pattern and not pattern before calculating some meaningful _fingerprint_ for an individual.
+As such, animals with discrete colour patterns (e.g., bold stripes, obvious wing veining, or ink-blot style blobs) are its intended focus.
+Animals with diffuse patterns where colours or pattern regions fade into each other rather than having hard borders may still be analysed with this set-up, but performance may be poor.

-We outline the general principles at play in utilising a photographic record, a workflow for collecting and pre-processing images suitable for subsequent _fingerprinting_ and analysis.
+Below, we outline the general principles at play in utilising a photographic record.
+We also describe a workflow for collecting and preprocessing images suitable for feeding into our pipeline.
 Additionally, we provide a generic narrative accounting of decisions made in curating and exploring a photographic record.

 <br>

-## Animal- / Pattern-recognition simplified
+## Pattern-recognition simplified - a generic overview

-The purpose of mark-recapture photo identification methods is to take a large photographic record of unknown individuals and, using unique identifiers and markings, piece together which of those individuals were observed on multiple occasions.
-In the course of our photography and in-person observations we may need to ascribe nicknames to these erstwhile unknown individuals.
+The purpose of mark-recapture photo identification methods is to take a large photographic record of unknown individuals and, by using unique identifiers and markings, piece together which of those individuals were observed on multiple occasions.
+In the course of photography and in-person observations, one may wish to ascribe nicknames to these erstwhile unknown individuals.
 Naming animals is fun and useful for keeping records in line!
-Over time, they may even become familiar to us but the photographic record is naive to our experience.
+Over time, they may even become familiar to us, but the photographic record is naive to our experience.

-I mention this only to clarify that photo mark-recapture methods match _patterns_, rather than individuals.
+We wish to clarify that photo mark-recapture methods match _patterns_, rather than _individuals_.
 An individual may have been photographed on five separate occasions.
 Depending on the study system, that individual may have been given a different nickname on each of those occasions.
-Maybe, on each occasion, that individual was photographed three times.
-This gives us 15 photographic examples, from 5 occasions, with 5 different nicknames, all of a single individual.
+On each occasion, perhaps that individual was photographed three times.
+This gives us 15 photographic examples, three from each of five occasions (with five different nicknames), all taken from a single individual.

 The language around identifying individuals in a photographic record can get confusing very quickly if we lose track of the hierarchy of how we collect data.
-An individual _contains_ several within-occasion names and dozens of photographic examples may be nested within each of these.
-Their unique pattern, present in each photo, is the thread by which we link up all of these photographic examples to assign an ultimate, true ID.
+An individual _contains_ several within-occasion names, and dozens of photographic examples may be nested within each of these names.
+Their unique pattern, present in each photo, is the thread by which we link all these photographic examples to assign an ultimate, true ID.

 <br>

 <p align="center">
   <img src="readme_media/images_within_individual.svg" width="75%" style="border: 1px solid #005F6B; padding: 5px;">
   <figcaption align="center">Fig. 1: An individual exists in the photographic record as a collection of photos from several
-occasions, withmultiple nicknames across all capture events.</figcaption>
+occasions, with multiple nicknames across all capture events.</figcaption>
 </p>

 <br>

 <br>

 Generally, we don't know in advance whether an individual was captured multiple times.
-Instead we ask "have we seen this individual/pattern elsewhere in our photographic record?".
-Different individual-recognition packages approach this question in different ways but, generally, their methods are roughly similar.
+Instead, we ask "have we seen this individual/pattern elsewhere in our photographic record?"
+Different individual-recognition packages approach this question in different ways, but their methods can be roughly similar.
 For simplicity, we illustrate the general idea with colourful geometric shapes standing in for unique identifying patterns.

-Something that may seem obvious, but can be overlooked is that photographic records are generally processed backwards; a pattern photographed on occasion two can be compared to patterns photographed on occasion one and patterns from occasion three can be compared against both occasions one and two.
-As we sample on more occasions, and the photographic record grows, later photos are compared against an ever-increasing pool of potential matches.
+This may seem obvious, but it can be forgotten that photographic records are generally processed backwards; a pattern photographed on Occasion 2 (see Fig 2) can be compared to patterns photographed on Occasion 1, and patterns from Occasion 3 can be compared against both previous Occasions only.
+As we sample over more occasions and the photographic record grows, later photos are compared against an ever-increasing pool of potential matches.

 <br>